 The trail begins its steepest descent at .5 mile, climbing down an extended stretch of stone stairs and swinging through switchbacks.

 The hike passes a small, just-barely-in-sight waterfall at .6 mile, following warnings to stay on the marked High Falls Trail.
-The trail meanders under a huge, towering, mossy rock outcrop before making its final descent to the waterfall.
+The trail meanders under a massive, towering, mossy rock outcrop before making its final descent to the waterfall.

-(This stretch of the river is popular with kayakers on release days, a 5.5 mile stretch of whitewater with class III – IV rapids after a Lake Glenville dam release.
-For more info on kayaking the West Fork Tuckasegee, see the guide at American Whitewater.)
+This stretch of the river is popular with kayakers on release days, a 5.5 mile stretch of whitewater with Class III – IV rapids after a Lake Glenville Dam release.
+For more info on kayaking the West Fork Tuckasegee, see the guide at American Whitewater.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.